dwyl/learn-tape/front-end-with-tape.md

 open the [`index.html`](https://github.com/dwyl/learn-tape/blob/master/front-end-testing/lib/index.html)
 in your web browser,

-Have a look at it and read through the code in [`script.js`](https://github.com/dwyl/learn-tape/blob/master/front-end-testing/lib/script.js) and make sure you understand it.
+Have a look at it, read through the code in [`script.js`](https://github.com/dwyl/learn-tape/blob/master/front-end-testing/lib/script.js) and make sure you understand it.